 Once you have your naked beans you then roast them to get the chocolate brown color we all know and love.
 You can use a hot drum, a roasting machine, or hot air to get them to the finished product.

-The temperature of the roasting machines usually maintains the heat to remain at a constant 550 degrees F. When the internal temperature of the bean reaches 400 degrees F they will begin to turn brown and the Caffeol or oil inside the bean begins to appear- this process is called Pyrolysis and is pivotal to making coffee.
+The temperature of the roasting machines usually maintains the heat to remain at a constant 550 degrees F. When the internal temperature of the bean reaches 400 degrees F they will begin to turn brown and the Caffeoyl or oil inside the bean begins to appear- this process is called Pyrolysis and is pivotal to making coffee.

 Once your beans are done roasting they are immediately cooled with either air or water.
 Then you simply grind, brew, and pour!